vitallan/skinator/README.md

 Usage
 -----

-Put files in `base` directory, run `skinator.py` e voilá: the files will be copied to the `outputs` directory.
+Put files in `base` directory, run `skinator.py` and voilá: the files will be copied to the `outputs` directory.

 Of course skinator doesn't simply copy files.
 It'll check the variables declared in the `config/base_config.ini`, get the base files and creates a copy of them in the `outputs` directory with the placeholders replaced.
 To make it work, put placeholders in the base files in this format `{{name_of_declared_variable_in_config}}`